dank101/4.4BSD-Lite2/README.md

 ing  large temporary filesystems without requiring dedicated physical memory.

-The local ``fast filesystem'' has been enhanced  to  do clustering  which  allows  large pieces of files to be allo- cated contiguously resulting in near doubling of  filesystem throughput.
+The local fast filesystem has been enhanced  to  do clustering  which  allows  large pieces of files to be allo- cated contiguously resulting in near doubling of  filesystem throughput.
 The  filesystem interface has been extended to